What is the purpose of Lent?

 Or at least try to.

-The idea is that when you want to eat a specific food, or do a specific item, you use the time instead to meditate on Jesus’ suffering, or to contemplate his sacrifice on our behalf.
+When not eating a specific food or doing a specific item, use the time to meditate on Jesus’ suffering.
+You can also contemplate his sacrifice on our behalf.

 It can also be a time of unification as churches hold Lenten services or, in our Lutheran Church, potluck dinners.